-The following article will list some of the most famous investors based on their ability to generate returns.
+The following article lists some of the most famous investors, based on their ability to generate returns.
 This list includes investors that have managed portfolios and created new methods of investing.
-Famous investors in this list includes Carl Icahn, Benjamin Graham, and Warren Buffet.
+Famous investors in this list include Carl Icahn, Benjamin Graham, and Warren Buffet.

-Known as a corporate raider, Carl Icahn made a fortune by buying large stakes in a company, obtain control, and direct company strategy to benefit shareholders.
+Known as a corporate raider, Carl Icahn made a fortune by buying large stakes in a company, obtaining control, and directing company strategy to benefit shareholders.
 Icahn believed that companies are often run by management that does not want to bring change and boards that do not hold management responsible.
-Icahn identifies such companies, brings change, and increase shareholder value.
+Icahn identifies such companies, brings change, and increases shareholder value.

 Most common ways Icahn creates profit include:

 - Force companies to buy back stock at a premium.